linuxdeepin/deepin-manual/manual-assets/server/dde/en_US/index.md

 #### Restore

-UOS provides "restore from grub" and "restore from control center".
+UnionTech OS provides "restore from grub" and "restore from control center".

 ##### Restore from Grub

-During system startup, in the system selection interface, click **System Restore**, you can choose "Reset to factory settings" to read and restore factory settings backup, or choose "restore UOS historical backup" to open the file directory and select the backup to be restored.
+During system startup, in the system selection interface, click **UnionTech OS Backup & Restore**, you can choose "Reset to factory settings" to read and restore factory settings backup, or choose "restore UnionTech OS historical backup" to open the file directory and select the backup to be restored.

 ##### Restore from Control Center